onkar-03/The-Ultimate-React/10. React Quiz/Theory.md

   1. The **current state**.
   2. An **action** object (describes the change to be made).
 - The reducer then returns the **next state** (updated state).
+- It is a centralized place to update states based on whatever actions are passed in the dispatch function
 - Reducer must be **pure** (no side effects, no direct state mutation).

 ### Dispatch Function

 - The **dispatch** function is used to trigger state updates.
 - Dispatch takes an **action object** (containing `type` and optional `payload`).
-- It provides the action to the reducer function along with teh current state
+- It provides the action to the reducer function along with the current state
-- It has access to the reducer function as well
+- It has access to the reducer function as well.

 ### Components of `useReducer`